chrisnoonan98675/site/xl-release/how-to/add-a-phase-to-a-release-or-template.markdown

 - release flow
 ---

-In a release or template, select **Release Flow** from the **Show** menu to go to the release flow editor.
-The release flow editor shows the phases and tasks in the release and allows you to add, move, edit, and delete them.
+In XL Release, the phases in a template or release represent blocks of work that happen in succession.
+To add a phase to a template or release, use the [release flow editor](/xl-release/how-to/using-the-release-flow-editor.html); it shows the phases and tasks in the release and allows you to add, move, edit, and delete them.

-Phases represent blocks of work that happen in succession.
 To add a phase:

+1. In the template or release, select **Release Flow** from the **Show** menu.
 1. Click **Add Phase**.
 A new phase with title 'New Phase' appears.

     ![New Phase](../images/new-phase.png)